N26 Review: The Best Bank Account For International Travellers? (Updated 2020)

 This is actually a nightmare because it means I have to withdraw cash several times during a trip since I can’t make a single large withdrawal at the beginning of the trip, thus incurring me repeated flat fee charges from foreign ATM machines.

-Unfortunately when you’re travelling it’s simply not always possible to find an ATM machine that doesn’t charge a fee for foreign cards.
+Unfortunately when you’re travelling it’s simply not always possible to find an ATM machine that doesn’t charge a fee for withdrawals with foreign bank cards.

-Many travellers also frequently face the problem where their home bank blocks their debit card when they make their first transaction abroad.
+Many travellers also frequently face the problem where their home bank blocks their debit card for security reasons when they make their first transaction abroad.

 Of course, your bank is taking all these measures in the name of securing your account, but incidents like these can be incredibly frustrating and often require you to wait on hold for hours to resolve the problem over the phone with the bank.

 N26 however uses a totally unorthodox approach to account security.
-It puts all the responsibility for your account security in your hands.
+It places all the responsibility into the customer's hands.

 Within the N26 banking app, you have close to full control over your daily card spending and ATM withdrawal limits.